-1. What was the specific CHALLENGE (or Situation) facing the company and/or your team?
+What was the specific CHALLENGE (or Situation) facing the company and/or your team?
 Were you/the company facing particularly difficult odds with this situation?
 What were the stakes?

-2. What specific ACTION(s) did you take to meet the challenge and improve things (whatever the goal was or whatever needed turning around)?
+What specific ACTION(s) did you take to meet the challenge and improve things (whatever the goal was or whatever needed turning around)?

 What were the long and short term RESULT(s) that positively impacted the company?
 Did you meet the goal, improve things, and/or turn around the situation?
 How long did it take to see the results?
 Monetize the results and/or use metrics whenever possible – NUMBERS TALK!

 Salvaged 65% of over-budget, behind-schedule million-dollar Financial System IT project for $280M utility company.
 Banked on efforts already invested, redefined the approach, mapped out a new path, renewed confidence, and unified everyone toward the same path of success.

 Have you ever been interviewed by an inept communicator?
-Someone who either hasn’t prepared, just doesn’t know what questions to ask to get the information that will help them assess you?
+Someone who either hasn’t prepared, or just doesn’t know what questions to ask to get the information that will help them assess you?

-→ Helps people see how you leverage your skills and strengths to make things happen, and makes it easier for employers to picture you in action, making things happen for their organization.
+It helps people see how you leverage your skills and strengths to make things happen, and makes it easier for employers to picture you in action, making things happen for their organization.

-→ Transforms into a Critical Leadership Initiatives Summary, a stand-alone career document showcasing top contributions.
+It can be transformed into a Critical Leadership Initiatives Summary, a stand-alone career document showcasing top contributions.
 See one I created for a CEO – Global Operations Management.